 Fundamental Nature Of Man – Good or Bad?

-Let me introduce you briefly to John Locke and Thomas Hobbes, and explain in simple terms their opposing beliefs about the nature of man.
+Let me introduce you briefly to John Locke and Thomas Hobbes.
+I’ll explain in simple terms their opposing beliefs about the nature of man.
 Then you can choose which camp you want to belong to.

 The nature of man according to Hobbes

-Hobbesians, therefore, live in the belief that we are constantly at risk of being hurt by one another.
+Hobbesians, therefore, believe that we are constantly at risk of being hurt by one another.
 Our assumption is that others are out to get us, and our instinct is to protect ourselves.

 The nature of man according to Locke